 What is Life Practice?

-“Life practice” is an approach to harmonizing all aspects of your lifestyle, based on the principles of Chan/Zen meditation and daily mindfulness in combination with life skills of management, organization, communication, and planning.
+“Life practice” is an approach to harmonizing all aspects of your lifestyle, based on the principles of Chan/Zen meditation and mindfulness in combination with life skills of management, organization, communication, and planning.

 The efficacy of life practice relies on the relationship between the mentor and you.
 The mentor provides you the space to communicate openly, reflects back to you your own ideas, and gives you the guidance to discover your ability to live with skillfulness and consideration for others.